Living Inter-Vivos Trust

 The living trust is familiar to many people.
 It is also called an “inter-vivos” trust.
 Translated from Latin to English it means, “among the living.”
-It's primary purpose and design is to privately distribute and bring order to your estate planning.
+It's primary purpose and design is to privately distribute and bring order to your estate.
 It addresses your deepest desires and fears by allowing you to decide in advance who gets what and when.
-You can alter the “revocable trust” at any time.
-A living trust allows your heirs to avoids an expensive, time-consuming, and very public probate process.
-Wouldn’t you prefer a private settlement of your affairs?
+You can alter or cancel a living trust at any time.
+A living trust allows your heirs to avoids an expensive, time-consuming, and very public probate process with attorneys.
+Wouldn’t you prefer a confidential settlement of your affairs?

 Living Trust as the Bottom-Line Beneficiary

 Privacy of Distribution — You May Still Require Other Trusts

 Given the value of living trusts, you might ask why not just put all of your assets into a living trust and forget about the other kinds of trusts.
 The answer is simple: throughout this site, we emphasize the value of privacy as your first line of defense.
 Most living trusts provide privacy only for distribution of your estate.
 It does not necessarily provide privacy for your assets.
 Generally, only Real Estate Trusts, Holding (personal property) Trusts and Business Trusts can offer true anonymity.

 When Should You Create a Living Trust?

 The ideal time to set up your living trust is at the time of any major life event, such as when you get married or divorced, buy real estate, have a baby, get a new job, purchase life insurance, begin a new stock portfolio, face a major medical event, or are about to inherit assets.
 You are never too old – or too young – to benefit from an estate plan.
 Life is full of surprises.

 No matter what age you are when you encounter your financial milestones, you need to have that “heart-to-heart” discussion with your partner and make sure you are in agreement about what will happen should one of you not come home tomorrow.
 Does life insurance pay off the mortgage, or start a college fund?